 The process was relatively simple.
 It was an intro call-assignment-a followup call.
 The introduction call was a 15 min call, it was about what I was doing, what I had done, and why I wanted to get into a Product role at Bounce This was followed by an assignment where I was asked to design a self-pickup from restaurant model for Swiggy.
-I wrote a PRD for that, which you can check out here.
+I wrote a PRD for the same.

 After I emailed the assignment, I got a call from Sid, where he told me about the project I would be working on.
 I was also asked if I were to sell bikes in Manipal, how would I go about it and a couple of other things, following which I had the role.

 Joining a shared mobility company during a pandemic was an exciting experience because you get to see how these companies think beyond the usual.